 Description: The Crown Inn, in High Street, containing on the ground floor, two parlours, dining room, a back room, bar and scullery; cellar, four bedchambers and a small room.
 In the back yard in a brewhouse, store room, coal house, barn, cow house, pig cotes, a seven stall stable with granary over: another stable with a malt room over, and a box stable.
 These premises extend onto the market place.

-The sale eventually realized £100,000 more than an earlier offer from a local landowner, Mr Wilson of Grange Park, so it was a financially beneficial decision.
+The sale eventually realized £100,000 more than an earlier offer from a local landowner, Mr Richard Fontayne Wilson of Ingmanthorpe Hall, so it was a financially beneficial decision.

 Most of the residents of the town were tenants of the Duke, and therefore very concerned who their new landlord would be, and if in the position to do so buy the property they rented.